Great Careers Network Career “Changes” Might Be the New Theme Song at LinkedIn™

 And wait … there’s more!

-For the Great Careers Groups, I use the #GreatCareersPHL branded hashtag on many of my posts.
+For the Great Careers Network, I use the #GreatCareersPHL branded hashtag on many of my posts.
 This customization was an attempt for folks, like me, to use branded hashtags to gain community followers.
 There may be more changes coming in the world of hashtags on LinkedIn™.

 Read a post from Lynnaire Johnston, who shared thoughts about hashtag changes, and read the comments under the post, too.